KT’s Orchard and Apiary NEW

 Find us on appalachiangrown.org

 We are a family-owned farm business selling to farmers markets and restaurants.
 We practice the traditional way of growing our food.
-Visit our rice fields and watch demonstrations of how we harvest different rice varieties, including sweet sticky and purple.
+Visit our rice fields and watch demonstrations of how we harvest and cook different rice varieties, including sweet sticky and purple.
 Learn about our specialty fruit varieties, including melons, peaches, pears, and persimmons.
 Restroom available (not handicap accessible).

 For sale on tour: produce